 The cornerstone activity of the McNair Scholars Program is the summer research component.
 During this 12-week experience, you will conduct a faculty-mentored independent research project and develop the ability and confidence to present the results orally.
 You will learn how to prepare a proposal, gather and analyze data, write a research manuscript, and develop a 15-minute research presentation.
 Additional education and training will prepare you for and help you through the GRE and the graduate application process.
 The McNair staff will work with you to identify a research mentor prior to the start of the summer.
 This person must have a Ph.D. and be in your desired field of study.
-For more information about mentors, look here.
+Look here for more information about mentors.

 It is expected that you will treat the program like a full-time job.
 Not only will you be devoting a minimum of 20 hours a week to the research itself, you will be involved in several other activities: